 Stretching into infinity.’

-Finally, the poem concludes by considering the future.
+Finally, ‘Past, Present, Future’ concludes by considering the future.
 This image is perhaps the most straightforward one — the still-happy child explains that the future is a sunny, cloudless sky overlooking a sea that stretches straight into the horizon.
-It is an image that suggests anything, in image that could mean anything, because it creates a theme of discovery and of excitement to its viewer.
+It is an image that suggests anything, in an image that could mean anything, because it creates a theme of discovery and of excitement to its viewer.
 The adjectives used — “mighty, glorious, dazzling” — are all the description needed to understand this view on the future.
 That it is unknowable makes it exciting, something to approach with an open mind and a readiness to embrace.
 At one point in history, an open sea and a clear sky meant that anything was possible, that you might end up in unimaginable places.
 This makes it a highly effective metaphor to convey this idea that the future is something that — to borrow an earlier metaphor — should be eagerly embraced with both wings outstretched.

-That the speaker of the poem is discussing these concepts with a child is an interesting narrative choice on Brontë’s part, but the perspective of a child is often different than the perspective of an adult.
+That the speaker of ‘Past, Present, Future’ is discussing these concepts with a child is an interesting narrative choice on Brontë’s part, but the perspective of a child is often different than the perspective of an adult.
 The child responds to the speaker in a highly poetic fashion, but at its core, the images described are fairly simple — the past is something to be longed for, the present is something to plan in, and the future is something to look forward to.
 The natural imageries used are phenomena that a child might observe all the time while growing up.
 The childlike simplicity of the metaphors combined with their more thorough inner meanings is what makes them so effective.
 Describing time is not ever going to be easy, but in her own unique way, Emily Brontë is able to effectively convey a powerful means of doing so.